vtnerd/lwsf/README.md

 > This project is **NOT** a part of the official monero "core" code, but _may_
 > be merged into that project.

+> This project is correctly incomplete, so the instructions here are for
+> the truly adventurous.

 ## Table of Contents

   - [Introduction](#introduction)